 4. It provides automatic timing and delays.

-5. It automatically follows current Activity and makes decisions on its own.
+5. It automatically follows the current Activity and makes decisions on its own.

 6. Views can be easily found using it.